-The turquoise waters surrounding Shimizu Island are more vibrant than the other islands we visited that day and it seriously looked good enough to drink!
+The turquoise waters surrounding the island are more vibrant than the other islands we visited that day and it seriously looked good enough to drink!

-Snorkeling the reefs at Shimizu Island
+Snorkeling the reefs

 WHERE TO STAY IN EL NIDO

-El Nido has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in El Nido to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+El Nido has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Lagùn Hotel